 2. How quickly do you need the bed?

 Hospital beds bought directly from suppliers are quicker than applying through the NHS or council.
 Be sure to check the lead times for hospital beds with the supplier before you buy.
 Most companies provide an installation service that you may wish to purchase, making the process easier for you overall.

 Some hospital beds are more complex than others to install, which is something to bear in mind.
 We provide an installation service with all our hospital beds where our crews can come to your home and aim to install your new bed within 3-5 days from purchase.
 For more information, head to our delivery and installation page.

 3. Make sure you get advice from an expert

 Before committing to purchasing a hospital bed it is always worth speaking to your occupational therapist or discharge team.
-Hospital beds are a big investment and it’s important you choose the most suited for the level of care.
+Hospital beds are a big investment and it’s important you choose the most suitable bed for the level of care needed.

-At Opera, we have over a decade of experience providing hospital beds, with many being reviewed and approved by therapists themselves.
+At Opera Beds, we have over a decade of experience providing hospital beds, with many being reviewed and approved by therapists themselves.
 Our dedicated team of expert advisers is available by phone to take you through the whole process of choosing a hospital bed.